-The ability to integrate multiple modalities like CBCT and photogrammetric sensors is key to an evidence-based practice as described by the ADA.
+The ability to integrate multiple modalities like CBCT and photogrammetric sensors could be key to an evidencebased practice as described by the ADA as 3D data has been shown to be more accurate than conventional 2D imaging.
 We have demonstrated in this paper that one can register photogrammetric and CBCT data using titanium spherical markers.
-The final registration precision was found to be 1.1 mm which is in bound with the CBCT precision specification provided by NewTom.
-In addition to be able to fuse those modalities, we were also able to register the dataset between visit by using a global robust registration of the upper head.
+The final registration precision was found to be 1.1 mm, which is in bound with the CBCT precision specification provided, by NewTom.
+In addition to be able to fuse those modalities, we were also able to register the dataset between visits by using a global robust registration of the upper head.
 This robustness to outliers was illustrated by the fact that the global registration was not affected by a 3 mm change of the upper canine caused by the orthodontic procedure.
-This is due to the fact that the algorithm used by RapidForm eliminate any outlier from the final global registration based on a specified threshold that was set at 1.5 mm corresponding to the approximate precision of the CBCT data.
+This is due to the fact that the algorithm used by RapidForm eliminates any outlier from the final global registration based on a specified threshold that was set at 1.5 mm corresponding to the approximate precision of the CBCT data.
 Our next experiment will be to deform the photogrammetric data between visits based on the upper and lower jaw registration.
 We are currently adapting thick shell finite element code with large displacement that was designed for industrial inspection of deformable part to this problem.
 We are also looking into color calibration procedure that will allow us to monitor not only geometric changes but also colorimetric changes.
-Currently most orthodontic patients at the University of Alberta orthodontic clinic are monitored by this system.
-We have current more than one hundred records so far.
+Currently a significant number of orthodontic patients at the University of Alberta orthodontic clinic are monitored by these systems.